gradiuscypher/grIDS/README.md

 # grIDS
 Pronounced "grr eye dee es" - My network monitoring solution and tools that go along with it.
+This setup is designed to be contained in an all-in-one sort of system, but individual services can be set up on separate services with minimal changes.

 # Configuration Steps - System, Data storage, IDS software